RJ-Washington/PayFabric-Partner-Implementation/README.md

 •	Each new merchant will inherit settings from the partners Configuration profile.

-•	Each merchant will have its own Device credentials for accessing the merchant’s account via APIs.
+•	Each merchant is required to have their own Device credentials for accessing the merchant’s account via APIs.

 •	Technical Documentation: [API Authentication](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Authentication.md)